(Hadrian’s Wall Path. 18th March 2014 – 14 miles + 1 off route)

 He also rebuilt those sections – with their distinctive turf top – that bear his name.

 At Rapishaw Gap, and after 11 miles together, I bid farewell to the Pennine Way which shot off northwards towards Kirk Yetholm.
 I’ve walked three stretches of the venerable PW – where it has coincided with other paths – but have still to confront the 270-mile beast head on.
 One day I shall walk the Pennine Way.
 But not today.

 After about four miles I saw people!
 I was approaching Housesteads Fort and a few visitors impinged on my solitude by walking along the fortification for a few hundred yards.
 I didn’t mind too much and even said hello.

 With, of course, another preliminary drop and climb, I drew nearer.

-But first there’s another famous feature – Milecastle 37’s partially arched north gate.
+But first, there’s another famous feature – Milecastle 37’s partially arched north gate.
 The Wall wasn’t a fixed line to be defended against attackers; troops didn’t man it waiting for the enemy to come within javelin range.
-Rather they marched out though gates in the forts or the milecastles to do what the Roman army did best: engage in battle on open ground at close quarters.
+Rather they marched out through gates in the forts or the milecastles to do what the Roman army did best: engage in battle on open ground at close quarters.